cp-algorithms/cp-algorithms/src/string/aho_corasick.md

 <i>Blue arrows are suffix links, green arrows are terminal links.</i>
 </center>

-A **suffix link** for a vertex $p$ is a edge that points to the longest proper suffix of the string corresponding to the vertex $p$.
+A **suffix link** for a vertex $p$ is an edge that points to the longest proper suffix of the string corresponding to the vertex $p$.
-The only special case is the root of the trie, the suffix link will point to itself.
+The only special case is the root of the trie, whose suffix link will point to itself.
-Now we can reformulate the statement about the transitions in the automaton like this: while from the current vertex of the trie there is no transition using the current letter (or until we reach the root), we follow the suffix link.
+Now we can reformulate the statement about the transitions in the automaton like this: while there is no transition from the current vertex of the trie using the current letter (or until we reach the root), we follow the suffix link.

 Thus we reduced the problem of constructing an automaton to the problem of finding suffix links for all vertices of the trie.
 However we will build these suffix links, oddly enough, using the transitions constructed in the automaton.

-Note that if we want to find a suffix link for some vertex $v$, then we firstly have the base case that the root vertex has its suffix link as itself, and all nodes that are immediate children of the root vertex (i.e the vertices associated with prefixes of length one) also have their suffix links as the root vertex.
-Moreover, the suffix links of all deeper vertices can be evaluated as follows: we can go to the ancestor $p$ of this current vertex (let $c$ be the letter of the edge from $p$ to $v$), then follow its suffix link, and perform the transition with the letter $c$ from there.
+The suffix links of the root vertex and all its immediate children point to the root vertex.
+For any vertex $v$ deeper in the tree, we can calculate the suffix link as follows: if $p$ is the ancestor of $v$ with $c$ being the letter labeling the edge from $p$ to $v$, go to $p$, then follow its suffix link, and perform the transition with the letter $c$ from there.

-Thus the problem of finding the transitions has been reduced to the problem of finding suffix links, and the problem of finding suffix links has been reduced to the problem of finding a suffix link and a transition, except for vertices closer to the root.
+Thus, the problem of finding the transitions has been reduced to the problem of finding suffix links, and the problem of finding suffix links has been reduced to the problem of finding a suffix link and a transition, except for vertices closer to the root.
 So we have a recursive dependence that we can resolve in linear time.

 Let's move to the implementation.
 Note that we now will store the ancestor $p$ and the character $pch$ of the edge from $p$ to $v$ for each vertex $v$.
-Also at each vertex we will store the suffix link $\text{link}$ (or $-1$ if it hasn't been calculated yet), and in the array $\text{go}[k]$ the transitions in the machine for each symbol (again $-1$ if it hasn't been calculated yet).
+Also, at each vertex we will store the suffix link $\text{link}$ (or $-1$ if it hasn't been calculated yet), and in the array $\text{go}[k]$ the transitions in the machine for each symbol (again $-1$ if it hasn't been calculated yet).

 ```{.cpp file=aho_corasick_automaton}
 const int K = 26;